The Care Landscape - Making Sense of it all!

 A Social Worker is employed by Social Services and supports people who are in need of social care.
 Social Workers are normally employed by the Council and are based within the Council offices or local hospital.

-The normal route to qualifying as a Social Worker in the UK is to take a 3 year undergraduate degree but it is also possible to take a 2-year post-graduate degree.
-Social Workers choose which area of social care to specialise in during their training e.g. elderly care, children, mental health, learning disabilities etc.
+The standard route to qualifying as a Social Worker in the UK is to complete a 3-year undergraduate degree; however, it is also possible to pursue a 2-year postgraduate degree.
+Social Workers choose which area of social care to specialise in during their training, e.g. elderly care, children, mental health, learning disabilities, etc.

 Local Authorities